 During the first weekend in June, local businesses offer sidewalk sales, craft and food vendors fill the streets, and classy cars and car lovers travel great distances to enjoy the antique car show on Saturday.

-Week of July 4th
+July 4th weekend

 The Loggerodeo is Washington’s oldest 4th of July celebration.
 It features logging contests, parades, carnival attractions, a fun run, and a must see rodeo.